zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

 # Test Case Identifier Specification

-All test cases belong to one specific test level, and it gets its name from that test level's name.
-The following test levels are defined and available:
+All test cases belong to one module, and it gets its name from that module's name.
+The following modules are defined and available:

 * Address
 * Basic